I read this article and was thoroughly confused at first. Why on Earth would anyone vote for such legislation?

 What can you do?

 I called both of my representatives’ offices to oppose the bill, and my messages were “passed along.”
-However, I am sad to report that House Bill 1021 passed the House and Senate and Governor Bill Lee signed it into law on April 12, 2019.
+However, I am sad to report that House Bill 1021 passed the House and Senate and Governor Bill Lee signed it into law on April 12, 2019.9 Tennessee is clearly interested in protecting the oil and chemical industries.

 But you can ban single-use disposable plastics from your own life.
 Avoid purchasing single-use products!